As 2020 draws to a close, I reflect on the slow progress and how I coped.

 It wasn’t all bad.

-Despite zero signs of a return to normalcy any time soon, and a not so productive year, I have been trying.
-I have made a commitment not to sit here in my home and become consumed by my mental illness.
-Sure, there are days, even periods of time where I can’t leave but I will always get out there; its essential to any progress I make.
+Despite zero signs of a return to normalcy any time soon, and a not-so-productive year, I have been trying.
+I have made a commitment to not sit here in my home and become consumed by my mental illness.
+Sure, there are days, even periods of time. where I can’t leave but I will always get out there; it’s essential to any progress I make.

 You have a choice where to put your energy.

-I see progress as just that, progress and given the difficulty of my case, I’m pleased to be moving forward.
-Whether its been made in therapy, with mindfulness or putting plans in place to see a friend for coffee and a chat.
+I see progress as just that – progress.
+And given the difficulty of my case, I’m pleased to be moving forward.
+Whether it’s been made in therapy, with mindfulness or putting plans in place to see a friend for coffee and a chat.

 Looking back, I see that these things were how I survived the year; I even threw myself out there and helped with a political campaign.
 I learned a lot from doing this.
 One, I am not where I need to be to put myself back in the workforce; towards the end of it all, I was devoting less and less to it because my tolerance ran too thin.
 Another lesson I learned was that, when you brave the wild world we live in, there is almost always good that comes of it.

-It works for me because I am the one driving the bus
+It works for me because I am the one driving the bus.

-It works for me because I am the one driving the bus, if I can’t take on a task that day, I will tell people.
+It works for me because I am the one driving the bus.
+If I can’t take on a task that day, I will tell people.
 I will make a meeting shorter or I will ask them if they mind meeting me in a quieter place.